What is Covariance?

 SetArrayValue(objArray, 1, "test");

-Option 3 - Use Struct Wrappers
+Option 3 - Using Struct Wrappers

-Option 1 can only be used when directly defining the target of the array, relying on uncertain compiler optimizations.
-Option 2 uses unsafe code and affects GC.
+Option 1 can only be used when directly defining the target of the array and relies on uncertain compiler optimizations.

 class MyClass { }